Siphoin/SiphoinHelpers/README.md

 If you not using Addressables on your Unity Project, delete Addressables helpers

-If you not using Xnode on your Unity Project, delete folber XNode
+If you not using Xnode on your Unity Project, delete folber XNodeExtensions and xNode

+If you not using UniTask on your Unity Project, delete folber UniTask